Your PDF Accessibility Checker

 What is axesCheck?

-With axesCheck you can quickly and easily check PDF files for accessibility. axesCheck is like a web-based version of the PDF Accessibility Checker PAC and checks for PDF files whether they meet the machine-verifiable requirements of PDF/UA (according to the Matterhorn Protocol) and WCAG (A & AA).
-For a final assessment, however, further checks are required that only a human can perform - for example, whether the sequence of elements is correct, the tags correspond to the visually recognizable semantics, or alternative texts adequately reflect the core message of an image.
+With axesCheck you can quickly and easily check PDF files for accessibility. axesCheck is a web-based version of the PDF Accessibility Checker PAC it will check PDF files to see if they meet the machine-verifiable requirements of PDF/UA (according to the Matterhorn Protocol) and WCAG (A & AA).
+Additional checks are recommended that only a human can perform - for example, whether the sequence of elements is correct, the tags correspond to the visually recognizable semantics, or alternative texts reflect the meaning of an image.

 What is an accessible PDF?

-To ensure that PDF content is accessible to people with disabilities or can be adapted for different usage situations (for example, for reading on smartphones), it must be available in accessible form.
+To ensure that PDF content is accessible to people with disabilities or can be adapted for different situations (for example, reading on mobile devices), it must be available in an accessible format.
 There are some basic technical requirements for accessible PDFs that you can easily check with axesCheck.
-For example, an accessible PDF contains an invisible structure layer on which all content-relevant elements are coded in the correct order in a machine-readable manner and important additional information is included for comprehension and targeted navigation.
+For example, an accessible PDF contains an invisible structure layer on which all content-relevant elements are coded in the correct, machine-readable order and important additional information is included for comprehension and targeted navigation.

 Why is PDF accessibility important?

-On the one hand, much essential information exists exclusively as PDF content.
+Essential information is only available as PDF content.
 PDF is the most widely used file format worldwide for exchanging documents - be it reports, minutes, tickets or bank statements, for example.
-However, most PDFs available to date have massive barriers for people with disabilities or are inadequately equipped for current and future usage scenarios (mobile Internet, AI, Big Data, for example).
-Accessible PDFs provide a remedy here.
+However, most PDFs available to date have massive barriers for people with disabilities or are insufficiently prepared for current and future usage scenarios (mobile internet, AI, Big Data, for example).
+Accessible PDFs solve these issues.

 Many people don't know that PDFs actually have to be barrier-free.
 There are still misunderstandings, e.g. some people say that PDFs are not a website - but it is clear, and PDFs must be just as accessible.
 I would like to clarify that.